MorSof/Perceptron-Classifier/README.md

 The result depends on the maximum iteration allowed, value of the chosen parameter a and the time value t.
 The purpose of the project is to define a minimal value of t that leads to the Classifier with acceptable value of Quality of Classifier.

-IN THIS PROJECT I HAVE TWO DIFFERENT SOLUTIONS:
+IN THIS PROJECT I HAVE TWO DIFFERENT SOLUTIONS

 # First Solution